 Where the design community meets.

-Stockholm, Sweden UX designer / Founder @ Sans Mint Joined almost 4 years ago
+Stockholm, Sweden UX designer / Founder @ Sans Mint Joined about 4 years ago

 I'm interpreting this as a command line with a GUI layer.
 I can see the appeal of that in some cases but for the most part, it seems like it will have the same hurdles as most smart assistance.
 They are a bit of a black box and it's very hard to know what they can or can't do and what the correct syntax is.
 Having to constantly consult the "more actions" for each new application/function seems like a bit of a pain.
 Especially on an OS level, there are so many commands and action that you can do at any time, the list would be absolutely massive.